-Priced from £350, the Samsung Galaxy S4 Mini is significantly more expensive than the Samsung Galaxy S3 Mini (£269) at launch and is £229 cheaper than the Galaxy S4.
-It goes up against the likes of the Sony Xperia SP and the Nokia Lumia 820, Samsung wants the S4 Mini to the ultimate mid-range smartphone and a more pocketable rival to the iPhone 5.
-Can it compete with the best mobile phones around?
-Read on to find out.
+Priced from £350 at launch, the Samsung Galaxy S4 Mini is significantly more expensive than the Samsung Galaxy S3 Mini (£269) when it first arrived and £229 cheaper than the Galaxy S4.
+After a significant price drop you can now get your hands on a SIM-free Galaxy S4 Mini from as little as £160.
+It goes up against the likes of the Sony Xperia SP and the Nokia Lumia 820, Samsung is pitching the S4 Mini as the ultimate mid-range smartphone and a more pocketable rival to the iPhone 5.
+Read on to find out if it can hack it with the best mobile phones around.

 Watch our Samsung Galaxy S4 mini video review

-This is a handset we have already seen as well.
+This is a handset we are familiar with as well.
 The screen size and basic specs are identical to the smartphone half of the Samsung Galaxy S4 Zoom.

 All buttons and ports remain in the same place as they do on the S4.
 The Home key flanked by capacitive buttons remain below the screen.
 The volume rocker is on the left side, on/off button on the right and headphone jack up top.
 The LED flash and 8-megapixel camera sensor line up above each other just as they do on the S4.
 The eagle-eyed of you will notice that the Air gesture sensor is missing, which means there’s no hover-your-finger-over-the-screen features to play with.